SazCoop/pluralsight_ml_exercise/readme.md

 `pip install -r requirements.txt`

-3. Move Data files to Data/* obtained from pluralsight zip
+3. Move Data files to Data/* obtained from pluralsight zip.

+4. In distance_function_main.py update root on line 15 if needed

-4. CD to directory and run the server.py
+5. CD to directory and run the server.py

 `python server.py`

-4. Use python test.py or curl to post to API running at localhost *NOTE: First API Post will be slow, preparing matrix object*
+6. Use python test.py to post to API running at localhost *NOTE: First API Post will be slow, preparing matrix object*

+POST METHOD

+Data as JSON: {"user_id": "X","number_of_neighbours": "X"}

+*user_id:* User ID of the user you want to return nearest users of (int)

+*number_of_neightbours:* Number of Neighbours you want to return for that user (int)

+See:
 `test/test.py`

+Coming soon:
-` curl localhost:80/nearest_users -H 'Content-type: application/json' -d "{"user_id": "5","number_of_neighbours": "5"}"   ` - not working
+` curl -X localhost:80/nearest_users -H 'Content-type: application/json' -d "{"user_id": "5","number_of_neighbours": "5"}"   ` - not working